Cirrus-Minor/witchblast/readme.txt

 Thanks
 --------
 Thanks to
-Billx (who suggest me the title "Witch Blast") and
+Billx (who suggested me the title "Witch Blast")
+Ruth (for the english corrections)
 Mika Attila (for his contribution concerning the Linux version)

 Changes